MohamedAbdelfattah022/Codeforces-Solution-Scraper/readme.md

 # Codeforces Solution Scraper

 ## Description
-This project is a Python script that allows users to download their Codeforces submissions along with problem information.
+This project is a Python script that allows users to download their Codeforces Accepted submissions along with problem information.
 It uses Selenium to interact with the Codeforces website and fetches the accepted submissions of a user.
 The script saves the solutions to individual files and records problem information in a csv file.

 ## Requirements
 - Python